Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Integrability: Linear regime

-for the case of a ground-state quench.
+for the case of the ground-state quench protocol.
 First, we notice that $\Delta_\nu$ can be conveniently rewritten by introducing the turning point $\xi_{-}$ of the classical dynamics of $\xi$, i.e. $U_{\rm eff} (\xi_{-}) = \epsilon$, see Eq.\,\eqref{eq:Ueff}.
 We have

-where $r_0^* = - \lambda \epsilon - \frac{\lambda}{4} \ell^2$.
+where $r_0^* = - \lambda \epsilon - \frac{\lambda^2}{4} \ell^2$.
 Thus, the $\nu=0$ mode becomes resonant for $r < r^*_0$, while further decreasing $r$ we encounter a series of critical values $r_{\nu}^*$ at which the mode $\nu > 0$ activates, until the number of resonances becomes extensive as $r \rightarrow - \infty$.
-Integrability prevents high-energy modes from resonating before the low-energy ones, making the instability of mean-field dynamics intrinsically an infrared modes.
+Integrability prevents high-energy modes from resonating before the low-energy ones, making the instability of the classical dynamics an intrinsically infrared phenomenon.

 In particular, during a ground state quench $\ell = 1/2$ and $\xi_{-} = \xi(0)$, the zero mode activates at

 while for $\nu > 0$